 The U.S. Department of Agriculture’s (USDA’s) Dr. Thomas Snyder was the first professional entomologist to contribute an article to Exterminators Log.
 His article in the July 1933 issue, “The Founding of New Colonies by Reticulitermes flavipes,” was technical in nature but welcomed by knowledge-hungry readers.
-During his career, Dr. Snyder — a member of our PMP Hall of Fame, Class of 2013 — published more than 300 research papers, collected more than 230,000 termite specimens and described about 160 new termite species.
+During his career, “Tommy Termite” — a member of the PMP Hall of Fame (Class of 2013) — published more than 300 research papers, collected more than 230,000 termite specimens and described about 160 new termite species.

 10. Magazine changes name

-Exterminators Log was renamed Pests in 1938, and by the following year, the staff clarified its role, renaming it Pests and Their Control.
+Exterminators Log was renamed Pests in 1938, and by the following year, the staff clarified its role by renaming it Pests and Their Control.